UltraBrodie/microtank/README.md

 ## About Micro Tank
-me and one of my friends made a tank with the microbit it was fun
+Me and one of my friends made a tank with the microbit, it was fun